miguellopez2003/astro-ultimate-tutorial/README.md

 ### Credits

-This project was created by the Sand Tech dev team.
+This project was created by the InterApp dev team.